DenizenScript/Denizen-Beginners-Guide/source/guides/basics/if-command.md

         on player right clicks bell:
         - if <player.health_percentage> < 25:
             - heal
-            - actionbar "<green>The bell has healed you!"
+            - actionbar "<&[base]>The bell has healed you!"
 ```

 ![](images/magic_bell.png)

 This handy sample script will instantly heal a player that clicks on a bell block, but *only if* their health is dangerously low.
 <span class="parens">(We'll expand on this sample script throughout this section, and when we get to the [Flags](flags) section we'll revisit this sample script to add a rate limit, so players can only heal once every few minutes).</span>

+This script also displays an *actionbar* message to let the player know they've been healed, using the base text color defined in your Denizen `config.yml` file.

 ### Conditions